Seven million mussels deployed to the Gulf as 'ecosystem engineers'

 "This particular deployment in the Gulf is looking at different densities of mussels at two different sites, so we will then monitor the survival of the mussels over time, as well as other aspects of the ecosystem such as biodiversity.”

-Dr Hillman also has three Science doctoral students working with her on the research, Sophie Roberts, Katherine Burnham and Brandy Biggar.
+Dr Hillman had three Science doctoral students working with her on this deployment – Sophie Roberts, Katherine Burnham and Brandy Biggar – and many others involved in the overall mussel restoration research project.

 Not the only issue